mill1000/raspdif/README.md

 # RASPDIF
-S/PDIF audio output on Raspberry Pi (3B) without a HAT.
+S/PDIF audio output on Raspberry Pi without a HAT.

 raspdif accepts 16 or 24 bit PCM samples from stdin, a file, or a FIFO (named pipe).
 Samples are encoded and transmitted as S/PDIF data on GPIO21 (Pin 40 on J8).
+For older boards without a 40-pin header, see [here](#Alternate-GPIO).

 ## Building
 ### Prerequisites